-- (1) This by-law does not apply to a person performing work for or on behalf of the Territory. - (2) A person must not perform any of the following work without a permit: - deposit any material, or erect any structure, on a road; (a) - open or break up the surface of a road. (b) - (3) A person who performs work specified in clause (2) must prevent harm or inconvenience to the public from the work and materials used for the work by: - managing any affected traffic appropriately; and (a) - (b) operating safety lights around the work and materials between sunset and sunrise and when visibility is otherwise reduced; and - installing appropriate fencing and enclosures around the work and materials.
+- (1) This by-law does not apply to a person performing work for or on behalf of the Territory. - (2) A person must not perform any of the following work without a permit: - (a) do either of the following on a road: - (i) deposit any material; - (ii) erect any structure; - open or break up the surface of a road. (b) - (3) A person who performs work specified in clause (2) must prevent harm or inconvenience to the public from the work and materials used for the work by: - managing any affected traffic appropriately; and (a) - operating safety lights around the work and materials between sunset and sunrise and when visibility is otherwise reduced; and - installing appropriate fencing and enclosures around the work and materials.